-Fishbone analysis is a visual method used to help capture and understand the root causes to a problem.
+The fishbone analysis tool is a visual method used to help capture and understand various things including the root causes to a problem.
 Completed diagrams look like a fish skeleton.Summary by The World of Work Project

-Fishbone analysis (also known as Ishikawa diagrams) are a visual tool that helps individuals and teams captured and understand the root causes to a specific problem.
+Fishbone analysis diagrams are also known as Ishikawa diagrams.
+They are a visual tool that helps individuals and teams captured and understand the root causes to a specific problem.

 The problem statement that is being considered is captured in the fish’s head.
-The specific root-causes that contribute to the problem are captured along the fish’s fins (or rib bones) and the major causes of the problem are captured at the ends of the fins.
+The specific root-causes that contribute to the problem are captured along the fish’s fins (or rib bones).
+The major causes of the problem are captured at the ends of the fins.

 This approach produces comprehensive visualizations of problems which help with the solution process.
 When designing solutions, it’s important to ensure that any proposed solution addresses the major root causes that have been identified.